dr-suz/Stat11/README.md

 # Stat 11: Introduction to Statistical Methods 1

-* Example [syllabus](https://dr-suz.github.io/Stat11/Stat11_S23_Syllabus.html) and [calendar](https://dr-suz.github.io/Stat11/Stat11_S23_Calendar.html).
-As you can see from the syllabus, in addition to the material posted here, I also utilize Pearson's MyLab for a total of 16 reading comprehension quizzes throughout the semester.
+* Example [syllabus](https://dr-suz.github.io/Stat11/SF23-syllabus.html) and [calendar](https://dr-suz.github.io/Stat11/F23-calendar.html).
+As you can see from the syllabus, in addition to the material posted here, I also utilize Pearson's MyLab for a total of 15 reading comprehension quizzes throughout the semester.

-* Reference sheets for
+* Here are some quick review reference sheets for

   1. [Random sampling and study design](https://dr-suz.github.io/Stat11/Cheat-sheet-1.html)